-Apprenticeship as typographer.
+Apprenticeship as Font Painter.
 Several semesters evening classes at the School of Applied Arts in Zurich, Switzerland,

 for watercolor painting, nude drawing and oil painting under Prof. Karel Mitachek.

 Further education by self-study.
 4 1/2 years Art studies at Freie Kunstschule Zürich (Free Art School Zurich) under W. O. Grob

 I was born in 1951 and I have been living and working in Zurich for many years.

 Art in general had always exerted a strong attraction on me.
 Drawing was already one of my passions in early youth.